Dev-Joshua/Dev-Joshua/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+Something about me to start:

 - 🔭 I'm currently studying programming at the Technological University of Pereira...
 - 🌱 I'm currently learning web development at Platzi...